Gabidal/GGUI/.github/CODE_OF_CONDUCT.md

 ### Competitive Spirit
 This project encourages **strong technical debate and competitiveness**.
-- Pointing out flaws or suggesting a better approach is welcome—even if blunt.
+- Pointing out flaws or suggesting a better approach is welcome (even if blunt).
 - Criticism must be directed at the code or idea, **not the person**.
 - Passion is fine, but personal attacks, humiliation, or hostility are not.